fluxcd/website/content/en/flux/security/secrets-management.md

 into the cluster as Kubernetes Secrets by operators.
 Much like encrypted secrets, this process is transparent to the workloads in the cluster.

-Two examples of this type of operators are [1Password Operator] and [External Secrets Operator].
+Two examples of this type of operator are [1Password Operator] and [External Secrets Operator].
 But given their nature, Flux is able to support any operator that manages Kubernetes secrets.

 This approach provides a level of redundancy by default, as secrets are kept at both the cluster and the remote source, so small failures can go undetected.
-It works supports hybrid workloads quite well, when some secrets have to be shared with applications that are not Kubernetes-based.
+It supports hybrid workloads quite well, when some secrets have to be shared with applications that are not Kubernetes-based.

 When using mutable secrets, it could be hard for Flux or the dependent applications to know whether they are using the latest version of a given secret.
-On such cases, immutable secrets, where the name also contains the version of the secret, may help.
+In such cases, immutable secrets, where the name also contains the version of the secret, may help.

-Take into account the loading times when provisioning a new cluster, as that can become a bottleneck slowing down the provisioning time as the number of secrets increase.
+Take into account the loading times when provisioning a new cluster, as that can become a bottleneck slowing down the provisioning time as the number of secrets increases.

 Flux supports all operators that provide this functionality.